WebOrigami/docs/src/content/language/syntax.md

 ---
-title: Origami language syntax
+title: Origami expression syntax
 ---

-The Origami language is relatively small and focused on:
+Origami is an extension of JavaScript expressions that facilitates:

 - Defining tree structures like that of a website's pages and resources
 - Traversing paths into trees of data or files
 - Creating text content using templates
-- Invoking functions defined in other languages like JavaScript
+- Invoking functions defined in JavaScript or Web Assembly modules

 Origami expression syntax generally follows JavaScript, with some [differences](comparison.html) such as: URLs, file paths, and file names are valid references; and some shorthands make it easier to type expressions in the shell when using the [CLI](/cli).